-Do you own a Ricoh printer or multifunction device that uses toner for printing?
+Do you own a Ricoh printer or multifunction device that uses toner?
 If so, you may be wondering how to replace your toner.
 In fact, one of the top Google searches for Ricoh printers is “change toner Ricoh printer,” indicating that there is a need for guidance on this subject matter!

-Replacing the toner on Ricoh printers and multifunction devices differs from replacing the toner on a different model.
-There is a difference because Ricoh devices require toner supplies that are approved and specific to Ricoh.
+Replacing the toner on Ricoh printers and multifunction devices differs from replacing it on other models.
+There is a difference because Ricoh devices require approved, Ricoh-specific toner.

 VIDEO: HOW TO replace your toner in a Ricoh MFP

-Furthermore, each device has its separate toner requirements specific to each device.
-To replace your toner, ensure you use the approved materials from Ricoh suitable for your device.
+Furthermore, each device has its own toner requirements.
+To replace your toner, ensure you use the approved Ricoh materials for your device.
 Need help figuring that out?
 Request a quote with BDS so we can help!

-You can also find more information about your device requirements by searching the serial number.
+You can also find more information about your device requirements by searching for your device’s serial number.
 From there, you can source more information about print and supply requirements.
 Further questions about your specific model and requirements can be addressed to a local print partner or directly with the manufacturer.

 Changing the toner in your Ricoh printer

-Once you source the proper materials, including the correct toner cartridge and toner bottle, you can begin the process of changing your toner.
+Once you have sourced the proper materials, including the correct toner cartridge and toner bottle, you can begin changing your toner.
 Follow these steps to change your toner successfully:

-- Open the right cover, located in the front of your printer.
+- Open the right cover at the front of your printer.

 - Remove the toner bottle that is already in the printer.